-ownCloud Server 8.1 Will Not Support Windows as Server Platform Natively
+ownCloud Server Does Not Support Windows as Server Platform Natively

 We want to enable users to fully control their own data – this is the ongoing mission of ownCloud.
 Of course, we also want those users to have the best possible user experience, regardless of their chosen platform.
 Unfortunately, for a variety of reasons, our Microsoft Windows Server support has always been less than ideal. […]